MicrosoftDocs/EMDocs/contributor-guide/retire-or-rename-an-article.md

+<properties
+	title="Steps to follow when you retire or change the name of an EMS technical article" pageTitle="Steps to follow when you retire or change the name of an EMS technical article" description="Steps to follow when you retire or change the name of an EMS technical article." metaKeywords=""
+	services=""
+	solutions=""
+	documentationCenter=""
+	authors="v-jocgar"
+	videoId=""
+	scriptId=""
+	manager="robmazz" />

+<tags
+	ms.service="contributor-guide"
+	ms.devlang=""
+	ms.topic="article"
+	ms.tgt_pltfrm=""
+	ms.workload=""
+	ms.date="02/19/2016"
+	ms.author="v-jocgar" />

-# Steps to follow when you retire or change the name of an ACOM technical article
+# Steps to follow when you retire or change the name of an EMS technical article
+To do:
+- [ ] Confirm this is how retiring content will work for EMS
+- [ ] Get the link for the EMS docs landing page
+- [ ]
+- [ ]
+- [ ]

-This guidance is for SMEs who are listed as the author of an article that needs to be retired from the technical documentation section of azure.microsoft.com.
+This guidance is for SMEs who are listed as the author of an article that needs to be retired from the technical documentation section of microsoft.com/ems.
 The steps also apply if a file is renamed.

-If you're a member of our Azure community and you think an article should be retired for any reason, please leave a comment in the Disqus comment stream for the article to let the author know something is wrong with the article.
+If you're a member of our EMS community and you think an article should be retired for any reason, please leave a comment <!-- in the Disqus comment stream --> for the article to let the author know something is wrong with the article.

 SME authors need to follow several steps to gracefully retire content so users of the website don't have a bad experience when we retire content from the site.
-Deleting the article or changing it’s name should be the last thing that happens!
+Deleting the article or changing its name should be the last thing that happens!

 ## Step 1: Manage inbound links

 Determine if there are any non-Microsoft inbound links to your content.
 Frequently, blogs, forums, and other content on the web points to articles.
 Frequently, you can work with blog owners to change these links, and you can remove or update links from forum posts.
 Web analytics tools can tell you if there are any high traffic inbound links you might need to manage in this way.

-## Step 2: Remove all crosslinks to the article from the technical content repository
+## Step 2: Remove all cross-links to the article from the technical content repository

-1. Ensure you are working in an up-to-date local branch – run `git pull upstream master` (or the appropriate variation on this command.
+1. Ensure you are working in an up-to-date local branch – run `git pull upstream master` (or the appropriate variation on this command).

-2. Scan the azure-content-pr/articles folder and the azure-content-pr/includes folder for any articles and includes that link to the article you want to retire, and either remove the crosslinks or replace them with an appropriate new crosslinks.
-You can use a search and replace utility to find the crosslinks if you have one installed.
+2. Scan the emdocs-pr/articles folder and the emdocs-pr/includes folder for any articles and includes that link to the article you want to retire, and either remove the cross-links or replace them with an appropriate new cross-links.
+You can use a search and replace utility to find the cross-links if you have one installed.
 If you don't, you can use Windows PowerShell for free!
-Here's how to use PowerShell to find the crosslinks:
+Here's how to use PowerShell to find the cross-links:

  a.
 Start Windows PowerShell.

  b.
-At the PowerShell prompt, change into the azure-content-pr\articles folder:
+At the PowerShell prompt, change into the emdocs-pr\articles folder:

- `cd azure-content-pr\articles`
+ `cd emdocs-pr\articles`

  c.
 Type this command, which will list all files that contain a reference to the article you are deleting: